celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.abstract

-    Abstract classes are not registered, but are used as the superclass when making new task types by subclassing.
+    Abstract classes are not registered, but are used as the base class for new task types.

 .. attribute:: Task.max_retries